 Tip

 Some changes in the Privacy & Security section of System Settings require you to type in your password to use them.
-If you don’t want to do that every time, the Privacy module in CleanMyMac X can make changes to application permissions.
+If you don’t want to do that every time, the Protection feature in CleanMyMac can make changes to application permissions.
 For example, you can control whether an application has access to your Documents folder, camera, or screen recording.

-• Select the box next to the permission you want to remove and click Remove.
+• Select the checkbox next to the app you no longer want to have certain permissions and click Revoke.

 How to disable the sleep password on your Mac